This is a guide covering some aspects of using GrapheneOS. See the features page for a list of GrapheneOS features.

 This option has no impact on the device acting as a USB peripheral itself when connected to a computer.
 Android defaults to charge only mode and requires opt-in to the device being used for file transfer, USB tethering, MIDI or PTP.

-GrapheneOS includes a Vanadium subproject providing privacy and security enhanced releases of Chromium.
+GrapheneOS includes our Vanadium subproject providing privacy and security enhanced releases of Chromium.
 Vanadium is both the user-facing browser included in the OS and the provider of the WebView used by other apps to render web content.
-The WebView is the browser engine used by the vast majority of web browsers and nearly all other apps embedding web content or using web technologies for other uses.
+The WebView is the browser engine used by nearly all other apps embedding web content or using web technologies for other uses.
 It's also used by many minor web browsers not forking Chromium as a whole.
 These apps using the WebView benefit from a subset of the Vanadium hardening.

 Chromium has decent exploit mitigations, unlike the available alternatives.
 This is improved upon in Vanadium by enabling further mitigations, including those developed upstream but not yet fully enabled due to code size, memory usage or performance.
 For example, it enables type-based CFI like Chromium on the desktop, uses a stronger SSP configuration, zero initializes variables by default, etc. Some of the mitigations are inherited from the OS itself, which also applies to other browsers, at least if they don't do things to break them.